 Cons of Using Cartridge Razors

-- They can cause irritation for men who have more sensitive skin
+- Cartridge razor can cause irritation for men who have more sensitive skin

-- These razors are known to clog easily due to the spacing of the blades on most designs
+- Cartridge razors are known to clog easily due to the spacing of the blades on most designs

 How to Pick the Best Cartridge Razor

-Cartridge razors are a little less fussy than safety shavers in that they’re pretty homogeneous as far as weight and size go.
+Cartridge razors are a little less fussy than safety razors in that they’re pretty homogeneous as far as weight and size go.

-Some people will argue that this type of razor isn’t really for serious shavers, but that’s something you can decide for yourself.
+Some people will argue that cartridge razors aren’t really for serious shavers, but that’s something you can decide for yourself.

 However, these can vary somewhat in price.
-Since the initial investment on cartridges runs for less than that of your average safety, it’s probably better not to go with the cheapest variety you can find.
+Since the initial investment on safety razor vs cartridge razor runs for cartridges than that of your average safety, it’s probably better not to go with the cheapest variety you can find.

 This is practical for both getting a smooth shave and for shaving more sensitive areas on your body.